blues/app-accelerators/25-construction-equipment-power-and-location/README.md

 ## Hardware Setup

 1. Assemble Notecard and Notecarrier as described [here](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-a).
-2. Plug the Scoop's JST cable into the Notecarrier port labeled "LIPO".
+2. Plug the LiPo battery's JST cable into the Notecarrier port labeled "LIPO".
 3. Connect the micro USB cable from your development PC to the port on the Notecarrier.

 ## Testing